 1969: Stevie Wonder released his eleventh studio album, My Cherie Amour.

 1970: Edwin Starr’s only #1 hit, “War,” topped the Billboard Hot 100.
 The single was also Starr’s highest charting entry on the Billboard R&B chart and the UK chart, peaking on both at #3.
-Penned by Motown songwriters Norman Whitfield and Barrett Strong, the song was offered to Starr after it was recorded and released by the Tempations as part of their Psychedelic Shack LP.
-The label feared negatively impacting the group’s reputation by releasing the anti-Vietman War protest song as a single, so Starr, who’d only had one hit to his name, volunteered to record it, and his more powerful James Brown-inspired rendition became a runaway hit.
+Penned by Motown songwriters Norman Whitfield and Barrett Strong, the song was offered to Starr after it was recorded and released by the Temptations as part of their Psychedelic Shack LP.
+The label feared negatively impacting the group’s reputation by releasing the anti-Vietnam War protest song as a single, so Starr, who’d only had one hit to his name, volunteered to record it, and his more powerful James Brown-inspired rendition became a runaway hit.

 1970: Electric Light Orchestra scored their second #1 album in the UK with their ninth LP, Time.

 1976: The original members of Spirit reunited for a concert at the Santa Monica Civic Auditorium in California—their first since the group had broken up five years earlier.
 During the encore, a performance of Bob Dylan’s “Like a Rolling Stone,” the band was joined by Neil Young.
 Randy California didn’t appreciate Young contributing to the song, and pushed him away.
 Band members John Locke and Jay Ferguson perceived the interaction as California’s ego flaring up, and walked off-stage, ending the reunion.